pryley/site-reviews/readme.txt

 - Changed the minimum WordPress version to 5.5
 - Changed the review limit validation to perform strict checking for assigned posts, categories and users (AND instead of OR)
 - Changed the settings to use the WordPress "Disallowed Comment Keys" option by default
+- Changed the "site-reviews/rating/average" filter hook argument order (see the Upgrade Guide on the Site Reviews welcome page)
 - Fixed compatibility with the Divi theme and Divi Builder plugin
 - Fixed compatibility with the Elementor Pro plugin popups
 - Fixed compatibility with the GeneratePress Premium plugin